openthermalcamera/HW-PCB/Readme.md

 # Open Thermal Camera - KiCad PCB
 This repository contains KiCad source files for Open Thermal Camera PCB.

+The PCB is 2 layer, thickness of 0.8mm (To accommodate the edge TypeC / MicroUSB connector)

 Under releases you can find:
 - Interactive BOM (.html)
 - KiCost BOM (.xlsx)